astone282/draft-koldychev-pce-operational/draft-koldychev-pce-operational.md

 PCE-initiated LSPs, since the PCC cannot revoke delegation as per [RFC8281], the overloaded PCE MAY return the delegation to the PCC.

-As it is not prohibited in [RFC8231], a PCC MAY continue to send PcRpt messages to a PCE in overload state.
+This document clarifies that a PCC MUST continue to send PcRpt messages to a PCE in overload state otherwise the LSP-DB on PCE may go out of sync.

 # Security Considerations